-We eat and pray for our food but do we pray about how we eat and move?
+We eat and say a prayer for food but do we pray about how we eat and move?

 Prayer, I’ll admit it’s been a struggle for me.
 It is something I want to do consistently but when it comes down to it, I often forget to remember.

 And there’s more to it.
 I’ve often felt as if my struggles with food were either a) not that important in the grand scheme of things and b) something I should and could handle on my own.

 When I thought of praying, I imagined kneeling in my closet, alone, tightly clasping my hands and making requests to God.
 While such visions bear a sweetness, they don’t fully encapsulate prayer in real life.